 A company paying 12½% corporation tax will have €87.50 in every €100 after tax to repay borrowings.

-It is unlikely the Company will be in a position to pay for the assets taken over from the directors at the date of transfer so this will create a directors loan account which can be repaid to the director tax free when funds have been accumulated, particularly where the business plan has forecast sizable profits after incorporation.
+It is unlikely the Company will be in a position to pay for the assets taken over from the directors at the date of transfer so this will create a directors current account which can be repaid to the director tax free when funds have been accumulated, particularly where the business plan has forecast sizable profits after incorporation.

 This is a once off opportunity so it is crucial that the farmer makes the most of this by ensuring it is planned correctly.

-Some farmers may be in a position to transfer goodwill to the company which will again increase the size of their Loan account.
+Some farmers may be in a position to transfer goodwill to the company which will again increase the size of their current account.
 This would be relevant if the farmer for instance is known for breeding pedigree animals and a value could be put on it.

 A farmer over 55 years of age who qualifies for retirement relief from Capital Gains Tax, may also transfer some land into the company as this will increase the size of their Directors Loan account.

-LOSS OF OFFICE/PRSI BENEFITS FOR SPOUSES
+LOSS OF OFFICE/PRSI BENEFITS FOR SPOUSES OF FARMERS

 Directors will be entitled to a lump sum tax free payment for loss of office when they retire.

-DISADVANTAGES OF INCORPORATION
+DISADVANTAGES OF INCORPORATION FOR FARMERS

 If the farmer is drawing all the profits as remuneration, then there is no point in incorporating as he/she will not benefit from the 12.5% rate.